-- Be present for all Senate sponsored events, including, but not limited to, Student Government booths at various events, and campus-wide and community service projects sponsored by Student Government.
+- Be present for all senate-sponsored events, including, but not limited to, Student Government booths, campus-wide community service projects, mandatory events and retreats.

-- Perform all duties outlined in the UT Dallas Student Government Constitution and Bylaws.
+- Perform all duties outlined in the UT Dallas Student Government Bylaws.

-Senators are required to be a member of a Senate committee, and attend all committee meetings in addition to all senate meetings.
+Senators are required to be a member of a senate standing committee and attend all regular committee meetings in addition to all regular senate meetings.

-All campaign materials must be approved by either Briana Lemos, Student Government Advisor, or the Elections Board Chair, before posted or dispersed and copies must be provided.
-Both offices can be found in the SU 2.4.
+All campaign materials must be approved by either (1) Student Government advisor or (2) election board chair, before being posted or dispersed.
+Both can be found in the Student Union, Suite 2.4.

 Failure to turn in the Financial Disclosure Form by the deadline will result in an infraction.
 This will be strictly enforced.
 Student account will be charged.

 Campaign material in the form of buttons, stickers and business cards is allowed without limit.
-Expenditures for all such items are limited to the stipulated $500 for officer candidates, $150 cap for Senate candidates.
+Expenditures for all such items are limited to the stipulated $500 for officer candidates, $150 for Senate candidates.
 All such items need to be approved and filed by Student Government.
-Receipts must be attached to the Financial Disclosure Form .

 - When applicable, campaigning cannot take place inside the building where voting is held.

-- All candidates and election procedures followed are bound by Student Development Rules and the Student Government Election Code.
+- All candidates and election procedures followed are bound by Student Development Rules and the SG Election Code.